 This policy applies to activities of the City of Hermiston with regard to investing the financial assets of all funds.
-Funds managed by the City of Hermiston that are governed by other investment policies are excluded from this investment policy; however, ALL funds for investment are subject to Oregon law.
-The amount of money falling within the scope of this policy over the next three years is expected to range between \$2 million and \$15 million.
+The amount of money falling within the scope of this policy over the next three years is expected to range between \$10 million and \$20 million.